TABLE OF CONTENTS

 - Investors can force original owners to cash out

-Debt and Equity Funding: Which is Right for Your Business?
+Debt Financing vs. Equity Financing: Which Is Right for Your Business?

 1. How Fast Do You Need Funding?